herter4171/scale_troubleshoot/Readme.md

 # Image Use
 For our SCALE image named `scale_mpi`, to get a shell in, you need to specify
 1. Mapping in the SCALE data (outer path on left and in-container on the right)
-1. Mapping in where the files to run are
+1. Mapping in where the files to run are (same schema as above)
 1. Specifying your working directory the same as where files are
 1. Ensure MPI has enough shared memory, since Docker defaults to 64 MB